scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 When this backend is run as part of [VsCode extension](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor-vscodeext), it's being [protected with a random nonce](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Globals.cs#L65), so that nobody else could make calls to it except your VsCode instance.

-Technically, nothing prevents you from deploying and hosting this management tool in Azure under your own Azure Function instance, but in that case it **must** be secured with [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
+When deployed to Azure, your DFM instance **must** be secured with [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
 Support for AAD login was added to **v.1.1.0** (client side [signs the user in and obtains an access token](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.react/src/states/LoginState.ts), backend [validates the token and the user](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Globals.cs#L62)), but it needs to be configured properly, as described above.

-You can also protect the backend's RESTful API with **DFM_NONCE** config setting.
-Pass a *long-enough* random string as a setting with that name - and the API will expect that random string to be sent via **x-dfm-nonce** HTTP header with every request.
-The UI will stop working though.

 Enjoy and please report any bugs.